BeccaHyland/api_coat_or_no_coat/README.md

 CONC saves users time and energy on busy mornings with a customizable daily alert that recommends outerwear based on the weather.

+This is the CONC back end, which stores users and their coats, generates user sessions, and queries external APIs for forecast and geocoding data.
+In development is the Coat Selector model to match User Coats with each day's Forecast.

 [Visit Coat or No Coat's front end!](https://beccahyland.github.io/frontend_coat_or_no_coat/) *(currently in development)*
 <img width="1440" alt="updated style after review" src="https://user-images.githubusercontent.com/39714935/49409669-cde1b180-f71e-11e8-904d-fd7fd4e1cc9c.png">